mcooper7649/blog_nextjs/posts/firebase-auth-walkthrough.md

 ## Choosing our Firebase BUILD

-1. In this project we want to chhose Authentication
+1. In this project we want to choose Authentication
 2. We want to add Email/Password for Native providers
 3. Google for Additional Providers
    1. Confirm Project public-facing-name, typically default is fine.